cloudamqp/terraform-provider-cloudamqp/website/docs/r/integration_metric.html.markdown

 * `email`             - (Optional) The email address registred for the integration service.
 * `licene_key`        - (Optional) The license key registred for the integration service.
 * `tags`              - (Optional) Tags. e.g. env=prod, region=europe.
-* `queue_whitelist`   - (Optional) Whitelist queues using regular expression.
+* `queue_whitelist`   - (Optional) Whitelist queuesa using regular expression.
 * `vhost_whitelist`   - (Optional) Whitelist vhost using regular expression.

 This is the full list of all arguments.
-But a subset of arugments are used based in which type of integration used.
+But a subset of arguments are used based on which type of integration used.
 See table below for more information.

 ## Integration service references